Cross-Connection Control Protection Program

 Understanding Backflow, Backsiphonage, And Backpressure

-Under typical conditions, potable water would only flow from the public water system into customer homes and businesses.
-The real world, however, is more complicated than that.
-Under the right conditions water that has made its way into customer plumbing systems can make its way back to the public water system.
-When this type of flow reversal occurs, we refer to it as backflow.
-There are (2) hydraulic conditions that can cause backflow: .
+In an ideal world, water would flow only from the public water system into customer homes and businesses.
+The reality, however, is that, under the right conditions, water that has made its way into customer plumbing systems can return to the public water system.
+When this flow reversal occurs, it is referred to as backflow.

 1. Backpressure: Occurs when water pressure in the customer plumbing system exceeds the public water system pressure.